-Productivity in mining operations is consequently affected by certain parameters such as equipment and material properties.
-It is recognized that mining equipment has significant roles in productivity.
-However, material improving properties should be addressed carefully.
+Productivity mining operations in consequently affected by certain parameters such as equipment and material properties.
+It is recognized that mining equipment has significant roles in improving productivity.
+Therefore, properties should be addressed carefully.
 In layered deposits with predominantly sediment rock formations such as coal mining, material properties become an important factor in productivity considerations.
 A sediment layer has a possibility to stick onto an equipment bucket and reduce its productivity, especially in the disposal area.

 Stickiness in the material referring to adhesive force [1].
-Adhesiveness is related to the tensile force between the soil material and the digging material bucket forming material and the tensile force between the material include (cohesion).
+Adhesiveness is related to the tensile force between the soil material and the bucket of the equipment, also the tensile force between the material itself.
 This condition might cause the sticky material to become thicker.

 Multiple researchers studied the geomechanical properties in correlation with adhesivity.
 Hendrick and Bailey [2] stated that soil adhesivity characteristics affect the stickiness level and soil consistency.
 Harsono [3] investigated the adhesivity of soil and various materials with soil water content.
 Thus, adhesivity could be correlated with the geomechanical properties.
 However, those studies [2, 3] only focused on clay-typed soil.
-Other studies related to this subject mostly investigated shear strength parameters such as cohesion (c) and internal friction angle (0) soils [4, 5, 6].
+Other studies related to this subject mostly investigated shear strength parameters such as cohesion (c) and internal friction angle (φ) on soils [4, 5, 6].
 Moreover, geochemical studies focused on adhesion were infrequent.
 The correlation of adhesion to multiple parameters of geochemical properties (i.e., physical and mechanical properties) remains uncertain.

 Therefore, in this study, multiple types of soil classification in the disposal area were investigated.
-This study aimed to evaluate adhesivity and the relation with geomechanical properties such as density, water content, cohesion, and internal friction angle.
+This study aimed to quantify adhesivity and the relation with geomechanical properties such as density, water content, cohesion, and internal friction angle.
 The selected geomechanical properties were selected due to the familiar parameters of soil.